10 Saudi Arabia Car Accident Statistics and Facts: 2023 Update

 10. In Saudi Arabia, car drifting is considered a national hobby even though it causes fatal accidents.

 Car drifting is illegal in many counties and cities but is a hobby in Saudi Arabia.
 This popular form of racing involves skidding your car through a slalom-like course.
 The most popular spot is Khurais Road.
 Here, cars drift every night, and at least one fatal accident has occurred.

 So, car drifting is a dangerous sport that causes many car accidents in Saudi Arabia, yet it is still considered like any other hobby/sport.

 Frequently Asked Questions about Car Accidents in Saudi Arabia

 What is the primary cause of most car accidents in Saudi Arabia?

-Most car accidents are also caused by drivers who are not paying attention while on the road.
-They are preoccupied with cell phones, music, and other distractions that take their focus away from the task at hand (driving).
-It’s not only true in Saudi Arabia, but all over the world.
+Most car accidents are also caused by drivers not paying attention while on the road.
+They are preoccupied with cell phones, music, and other items that distract them.
+It’s not only true in Saudi Arabia but all over the world.

 In what ways do car accidents in Saudi Arabia affect people’s lives?

 Accidents are a common occurrence in Saudi Arabia.
 These accidents affect the people involved and their family members and relatives.
 A car accident has many consequences, as it can cause serious physical injuries or death.
 Also, it can give rise to psychological impacts, such as stress and depression.